Skip to content

 Summary

-A credible UK-headquartered PSP-acquirer with structural advantages most peers at this scale don't have: FCA Authorised Payment Institution authorisation, MFSA Malta authorisation, Principal Member status on all four major card schemes (Visa, Mastercard, Diners, Discover), six US state gaming vendor licenses, SoftSwiss as named gateway partner, and a productized Gambling Harm Detection module.
+A credible UK-headquartered PSP-acquirer with structural advantages most peers at this scale don't have: FCA Authorised Payment Institution authorisation, MFSA Malta authorisation, Principal Member status on Visa and Mastercard (direct scheme membership rather than BIN sponsorship), US state gaming vendor licenses across at least NJ/PA/CO/NV, SoftSwiss as named gateway partner, and a productized Gambling Harm Detection module.
 The trade-offs are equally specific: a 180-day cancellation notice in the standard contract, no published rate card, indirect crypto support via BitPay rather than native rails, thin LATAM/APAC local-method coverage, and a Glassdoor employer rating of 3.2/5 with documented US-side layoffs.
 Best fit for UK and EU mid-market gaming operators processing $300k-$2M/month who value licensing depth and US-state-regulated capability over crypto-native rails or transparent pricing.

 Strongest Point

-Four-scheme Principal Member status plus the FCA Authorised Payment Institution license plus six US state gaming vendor licenses.
-Most PSPs at this size class hold one or two scheme memberships and operate under a single regulator.
-Trust Payments holds Principal Membership on Visa, Mastercard, Diners and Discover, holds the FCA UK API authorisation, holds the MFSA Malta authorisation, and holds six US state gaming licenses (publicly named: NJ, PA, MI, CO, NV).
-For an operator running UK regulated, EU regulated and US regulated gambling under one PSP relationship, that combined regulatory footprint is genuinely rare and saves real complexity in compliance reporting.
+Direct Principal Membership of Visa and Mastercard combined with the FCA Authorised Payment Institution license, MFSA Malta authorisation and US state gaming vendor licenses.
+Most PSPs at this size class either resell another acquirer's BIN or operate under a single regulator.
+Trust Payments holds Principal Membership on Visa and Mastercard in its own name, holds the FCA UK API authorisation, holds the MFSA Malta authorisation, and holds US state gaming vendor licenses (publicly named: NJ, PA, CO, NV).
+For an operator running UK regulated, EU regulated and US regulated gambling under one PSP relationship, that combined regulatory footprint is rare among mid-market peers and saves real complexity in compliance reporting.

 Key Limitation

-The standard contract carries a 180-day cancellation notice — among the longest in the segment — and the public pricing is opaque enough that procurement teams without parallel quotes from Solidgate or Nuvei routinely overpay.
+The standard contract carries a 180-day cancellation notice, among the longest in the segment, and the public pricing is opaque enough that procurement teams without parallel quotes from Corefy or Nuvei routinely overpay.
 The Glassdoor employer rating of 3.2/5 with US-side layoff history is the operational concern: customer-facing functions still perform (Trustpilot 4.4/5) but the underlying organisation is showing stress.
-Crypto is BitPay-routed rather than native, and LATAM/APAC local-method depth trails AstroPay, dLocal and Solidgate.
+Crypto is BitPay-routed rather than native, and LATAM/APAC local-method depth trails AstroPay, dLocal and Help2Pay.
 None of these are deal-breakers, but they all belong on the due-diligence checklist.

 Recommendation

-Choose Trust Payments if you're a UK or EU mid-market gaming operator processing $300k-$2M/month, value regulated standing in multiple jurisdictions, and have either SoftSwiss in the platform stack or a US state regulated expansion in the pipeline.
+Choose Trust Payments if you are a UK or EU mid-market gaming operator processing $300k-$2M/month, value regulated standing in multiple jurisdictions, and have either SoftSwiss in the platform stack or a US state regulated expansion in the pipeline.
 Push for a 90-day cancellation notice and itemized fees in the long-form contract before signing.
-Avoid Trust Payments if you're a crypto-first operator (use NOWPayments or CoinsPaid), need transparent published pricing (use Solidgate), operate primarily in LATAM (use AstroPay or PayRetailers), or cannot live with the 180-day notice.
+Avoid Trust Payments if you are a crypto-first operator (use NOWPayments or CoinsPaid), need transparent published pricing (use Corefy), operate primarily in LATAM (use AstroPay or PayRetailers), or cannot live with the 180-day notice.
 For US state regulated gambling at enterprise scale ($500k+/month), Nuvei is the bigger option.
 May 2026.

 Pros

-• Six US state gaming vendor licenses with NJ, PA, MI, CO, NV publicly named.
+• US state gaming vendor licenses with NJ, PA, CO and NV publicly named in Trust Payments' own announcements (the company markets a 'six US states' headline, with the full state schedule not consistently disclosed).
 The dedicated US gaming team has supported online casino, poker and sportsbook operators for seven years.
 For mid-market operators looking at US state regulated expansion without going to Nuvei's price point, Trust Payments is one of a handful of credible options.

 • SoftSwiss as named gateway partner.
-SoftSwiss publicly runs Trust Payments as its payment gateway partner — pre-wired path for SoftSwiss-platform casino operators.
-Removes weeks of integration work compared to wiring a generic gateway through SoftSwiss's custom-PSP route.
+SoftSwiss publicly runs Trust Payments as its payment gateway partner, a pre-wired path for SoftSwiss-platform casino operators that removes weeks of integration work compared to wiring a generic gateway through SoftSwiss's custom-PSP route.

-• Trustpilot 4.4/5 from 297 reviews — 'Excellent'.
+• Trustpilot 4.4/5 from 297 reviews, 'Excellent'.
 Among the higher ratings in the PSP segment, above emerchantpay (4.2/5), Nuvei (3.8/5) and Paysafe (1.2/5).
-Positive themes cluster on named account managers, fast onboarding and responsive customer service.
-Negative themes are paperwork volume during KYB and occasional post-sign-up support gaps.
+Positive themes cluster on named account managers, fast onboarding and responsive customer service, while negative themes are paperwork volume during KYB and occasional post-sign-up support gaps.

 Cons

 • 180-day cancellation notice in the standard merchant agreement.
-The contract is 12 months auto-renewing and requires written notice 180 days before the end of the current term — among the longest in the segment.
-Most peers run 60-90 day notice.
+The contract is 12 months auto-renewing and requires written notice 180 days before the end of the current term, among the longest in the segment, where most peers run 60-90 day notice.
 If your business situation could plausibly change inside six months, the exit cost is real.
 Negotiable down to 90 days for credible volume.

-• Glassdoor employer rating 3.2/5 from 169 reviews — below the Financial Services industry average (3.7).
+• Glassdoor employer rating 3.2/5 from 169 reviews, below the Financial Services industry average (3.7).
 Compensation ratings dropped 11% in the last 12 months.
-US-side layoff history mentioned across multiple reviews as US product sales declined.
-47% positive business outlook (low).
+US-side layoff history is mentioned across multiple reviews as US product sales declined, and business outlook sits at 47% positive (low).
 Customer-facing functions still perform well, but the underlying organisation is showing operational stress.

 • Crypto is BitPay-routed rather than native.
 Trust Payments has a crypto vertical and crypto-trained underwriting, but the on-ramp itself is delivered via BitPay integration.
 No in-house stablecoin settlement, no native crypto vault, no MiCAR CASP license.
 Crypto-first operators belong on NOWPayments, CoinsPaid or BitPay directly.

-• Public end-operator client list is thin for gaming specifically.
-Betsson, Wildz and Bet600 are the publicly named gaming brands.
-SoftSwiss is the platform partnership, not a direct end-operator.
-Compared to Nuvei (DraftKings, FanDuel, BetMGM publicly disclosed) or Paysafe (888, PokerStars) external benchmarking is harder.
+• The public end-operator client list is thin for gaming specifically.
+Betsson, Wildz and Bet600 are the publicly named gaming brands, and SoftSwiss is the platform partnership rather than a direct end-operator.
+Against Nuvei (DraftKings, FanDuel, BetMGM publicly disclosed) or Paysafe (888, PokerStars), external benchmarking is harder.
 Operators should request named references through the commercial team before signing.

 Ready to evaluate Trust Payments for your business?